Wessex Scene: Editorial Team

-The Editorial Team of The Edge includes an overall Editor (as of 2021/22, Emily Dennis), a Deputy Editor, Section Editors, and Department Heads, including Design and Publicity.
+The Editorial Team of The Edge includes an overall Editor (as of 2024/25, Rosie Spurrier), a Deputy Editor, Section Editors, and Department Heads, including Design and Publicity.

 As defined by the society Constitution, the position of Editor is a 'Student Leader' position, and is decided in cross-campus elections by the Students' Union in early Spring, in the main elections period for the Union.
 The remainder of the committee is decided at the publication's AGM each year, in around late April.
 There are currently Editors for News, Records, Live, Film, and Culture, and positions for Fundraising, Events and Publicity officers, Design, two PR officers and an Online Manager.
 Executive positions are decided on a year-by-year basis.
-The work of the publication forms part of the Union's Creative Industries Zone, and is overseen by the Vice-President Activities who, for 2018/19, is Corin Holloway.
+The work of the publication forms part of the Union's Creative Industries Zone, and is overseen by the Vice-President Activities who, for 2023/24, is Amy Moir.